ryansupak2/poliana-lego-scarface/docs/instructions.md

 * Once all a Player's Pawns are in the Exit, the Game is over with that Player Winning.
 * Once a Pawn is in the Exit, there is no way to reverse that for the rest of the Game.
 * A Pawn must make an exact single Die roll to get to the Exit.
 (The single Die roll must not "overshoot" the Exit.

+## Appendix A: History

+TODO

+## Appendix B: Differences between Original Ruleset and This Ruleset
+* Board was rationalized, eliminating the "Gap" for Jail in the Hallway (fka "Broadway").
+* Jail exit Space is now "Square 0", as opposed to "Square 3" originally.
+* [6] on a single Die is required to Break Out.
+(Most original Rulesets are more flexible here, allowing combinations that add up to [6]).
+* Eliminated "Capture Bonus" entirely.
+In original Rulesets, Player would often get to advance extra spaces (around 10) for a Capture.
+* Added "Snake Eyes Sniper" mechanic to this Ruleset.

+## Changelog

+* v0.5 - 1 Feb 2025 - Initial Draft